Amanda Joy Brais

 Hannah Bosworth

-Hannah Bosworth is a local singer and actor, delighted to be joining JT for the first time!
-A San Diego native, she earned her BFA in Acting from the University of Mississippi in 2021 and quickly returned home to the sunshine and saltwater.
-Since being home, she has performed in several productions at Coronado Playhouse while working with children of all ages through PLNU’s kNOw MORE!, San Diego SeaWorld and Royal Entertainers.
-One of Hannah’s greatest joys is helping others find their “Aha!” moments, and she is grateful to be creating those with children at SDJT!
+Hannah Bosworth is delighted to be a JT Teaching Artist!
+A San Diego native, she earned a BFA in Acting from the University of Mississippi in 2021 and quickly returned home to the sunshine and saltwater.
+While home, she performed with Harmony Three, Coronado Playhouse, and Blindspot Collective and engaged with children of all ages through PLNU’s kNOw MORE!, San Diego SeaWorld, and Royal Entertainers.
+Hannah is currently pursuing a Master of Science in Speech-Language Pathology at Medical University of South Carolina in Charleston, SC.
+One of Hannah’s greatest joys is helping others find their “Aha!” moments, and she is grateful to continue creating those with children at SDJT!

 Hunter Brown

 Hunter Brown is a teaching artist, performer and director based in San Diego.
 They have been studying acting/stage combat for 14 years, and teaching for the last four.
 They have taught at San Diego Junior Theatre, the Red Mountain Theatre Company and the Birmingham Children’s Theatre.
-Directing credits include The Secret Garden (Wildsong Productions), Weirdo (or Make Nice) for New Village Arts’s Final Draft New Play Festival, You’re A Good Man, Charlie Brown (Trinity Theatre Company), Big Fish (Coronado Playhouse) and JT’s productions of The Stinky Cheese Man and Other Fairly Stupid Tales and How I Became A Pirate.
-Hunter will be directing JT’s production of Puffs in 2024.
+Directing credits include The Secret Garden (Wildsong Productions), Weirdo (or Make Nice) for New Village Arts’s Final Draft New Play Festival, You’re A Good Man, Charlie Brown (Trinity Theatre Company), Big Fish (Coronado Playhouse) and JT’s productions of The Stinky Cheese Man and Other Fairly Stupid Tales, How I Became A Pirate, and Puffs.
+Hunter will be directing JT’s production of The Prom this summer.

 Isaac Vermilye